awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/agent-health.md

 The agent metrics are reported in the region specified in the agent configuration setting `cloudwatch.endpoint`\.
 For more information, see [Agent Configuration Settings](writing-with-agents.md#agent-config-settings)\.

+Cloudwatch metrics published from multiple Kinesis Agents are aggregated or combined\.

 There is a nominal charge for metrics emitted from Kinesis Agent, which are enabled by default\.
 For more information, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.

 ## Monitoring with CloudWatch<a name="agent-metrics"></a>